jiin-son/credit_card_fraud_detection/README.md

 ***
 ### from EDA Analysis:
 Variable V17, V14, V12, V10, V16 show high correlation value with the 'Class' (target) variable.
-Also, KDE plots show the distinct shapes for 0s and 1s for these variables.
+Also, KDE plots show the distinct shapes for 0s and 1s for these variables. \
+The target variable (Class) is highly imbalanced, where geneuine transaction is 284315 and the fraudulent transaction is 492.
+Classification were designed around the assumption of an equal number of examples for each class.
+This results in models that have poor predictive performance, specifically minority class (fraudulent transaction, in this case).
+For this kind of fraud problems, we are looking for predictive power especially for minority class (fraud cases).
+To reduce the classification error for mminority class, **oversampling** technique will be used during the modeling process.

 ***
+### from Feature Selection Analysis:
+To select the most important variables, I used **SelectFromModel** from sklearn.feature_selection.
+SelectFromModel is a Meta-transformer for selecting features based on importance weights.
+See https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html for more details.

 1. split: splitting first and oversampling only the tran data so that we don't need to necessarily change anything from the test data.
 2. transformation/standardization: "Amount" and "Time" variable only - other variables are already standardized from the PCA process (initial data processing)
 3. oversampling